 Over the past 20 years, medical researchers have found new ways to quantify the effects of the relentless violence on America’s inner cities, [and are] only now beginning to trace the effects of untreated PTSD on neighborhoods that are already struggling with unemployment, poverty and the devastating impact of the war on drugs. [...]
 Despite the growing evidence of PTSD in civilians, little is being done to address the problem.
 Hospital trauma centers often provide adequate care for physical wounds, but do almost nothing to help patients cope with the mental and emotional aftermath of trauma.

-logging 7,000 autopsies and 3,000 next-of-kin notifications around New Orleans, then Atlanta.
+(1)I still remember the first time I smelled brain.
+It was my grandfather, cracking open the skulls of squirrels he’d killed.
+They’d scamper down the sides of pecans and live oaks among the Louisiana timbers where I grew up, enter his sights—then, oblivion.
+(2) At 21, he started sweeping the floors in a morgue in New Orleans’ Jefferson Parish.
+When he assisted with his first autopsy, his stomach proved as unflinching as his curiosity.
+In the late 1980s, he became one of the country’s youngest medicolegal death investigators, logging 7,000 autopsies and 3,000 next-of-kin notifications around New Orleans, then Atlanta.
 (3) Morgan relates gruesome tales of true crime scene experiences while weaving in parallels from his own (often dark) adolescence in Louisiana.
 After so many years of performing autopsies and doing one of the most horrific and traumatic—and generally unrecognized—jobs, Morgan was diagnosed with severe PTSD and forced into retirement from fieldwork.
 (Warning: Very disturbing photos in the first and third links.
 Very detailed talk of murder, suicide, and prostitution)

+Over the past few decades, urban policy has focused on breaking up clusters of poverty, planning cities so that poor residents could live in areas that also had middle-class people.
+Does this new research mean projects like MTO are actually a bad thing?
 “When we first showed these results, somebody said, ‘Well, don’t send them to new neighborhoods,’” says Kessler.
 “Well wait a second, you’re now dealing the girls some pretty bad outcomes.
 But if you do send them, the boys are getting bad outcomes.
 What if you have one boy and one girl?”

 From the Dallas Morning News, an 8-part profile of Lauren Kavanaugh, who was kept in a closet for six years before being rescued at age 8 weighing 26 lbs, and of the remarkable people and recovery that has followed.
 [Warning: this story and the accompanying photos and videos are immensely hard to read, watch and listen to, and this piece is a trigger for every possible kind of abuse.]

 PTSD and Gene Kelly's lost wartime star turn: For the last six decades or so, a copy [of "Combat Fatigue Irritability"] has been filed away, along with thousands of other films, at the National Library of Medicine.
 The only people it has been lost to are the public and Gene Kelly’s devoted and still numerous fans.
 But now the National Library of Medicine is featuring Combat Fatigue Irritability in Medical Movies on the Web, and the film will be given a well-deserved, though very belated, New York premiere, on October 5, 2013, at the New York Academy of Medicine. [more inside]

 "As I thought about that spot, as I considered the mounting reports of suicides, homeless vets, collapsing families, I began to get the uneasy feeling that PTSD is a lot like autism: A thing identified, but poorly understood.
 I read about the supposed symptoms, the heightened alertness, the re-experiencing of specific trauma, the going numb.
 It was all true.
-Up to a point." -- Writer and veteran Myke Cole writes about post traumatic stress disorder and how it's portrayed in the media
+Up to a point." -- Writer and veteran Myke Cole writes about post traumatic stress disorder and how it's portrayed in the media.